 Begin at the Beginning

-When your planning for a new year, don’t overthink it.
+When you're planning for a new year, don’t overthink it.
 Think about what worked for your kids last year.
-Review your successes and weaknesses from last year and set realistic goals based off those.
+Review your successes and weaknesses from last year and set realistic goals based on those.
 Once you’ve done this, it’s easier to find clarity on what you want to accomplish and which blocks of time are available.

 Routine, not Schedule

-Remember that a schedule are those things that change.
-Schedules are great for creating some type of order but easily get disrupted then hit with a distraction or a change.
+Remember that a schedule is those things that change.
+Schedules are great for creating some type of order but easily get disrupted when hit with a distraction or a change.
 While a schedule is helpful and necessary for keeping track of it all, you also need a routine to achieve momentum and significant progress.

 Consider Your Child’s Strengths